massanoori/THRotator-manual/docs/pages/usage.rst

 THRotator detects whether you are playing or not by the criterion described in :ref:`usage_state_detection`.
-If you would like to use THRotator on a newer Touhou Project game or a game other than Touhou Project on which this detection methodology doesn't work, use this feature or manipulate on the cutomization window, as described in :ref:`usage_ui_force_vertical`.
+If you would like to use THRotator on a newer Touhou Project game or a game other than Touhou Project on which this detection methodology doesn't work, use this feature or check ``Force HUD Rearrangements`` checkbox in the cutomization window.

 .. note:: This config is not saved due to its large effect.